JBChristy/localize-time/README.md

 ## FAQ

 Q. Can I change the way the local time is formatted?
 A. No. The local time is displayed by the user's browser in a format appropriate for her locale.
 You can not change the format.

 Q. What if the user is in the same timezone as the original time?
 A. If the user is in the same timezone as the original time, she will see only the original time;
-the local time will not be displayed, as it would be repititious.
+the local time will not be displayed, as it would be repetitious.
 See the last example above.

 Q. Can I style the times?
 A. Yes.
 In your theme's CSS target `.localize_time_orig` to style the original times and `.localize_time_local` to style the local times.